QuaxelBrod/Vagrant_Chef/README.md

 That creates a bootstrap cookbook.
 Visit your subdirectory to see what knife did.
-Now Just copy the content of the old cookbook HelloWorld to the newly generated chef_solo/site-cookbooks/HelloWorld/recipes/default.rb Now you can provision your vagrant box:
+Now Just copy the content of the old cookbook HelloWorld to the newly generated chef_solo/site-cookbooks/HelloWorld/recipes/default.rb Ther should be an file named `Berksfile` inside your chef_solo directory.
+This is needed to tell berkshelf where to find all your cookbooks.
+If it is not there create one and add the cookbook HelloWorld to it:
+`cookbook 'HelloWorld', path: 'site-cookbooks/HelloWorld'` Now you can provision your vagrant box:
 If it is running: `vagrant provision`
 Otherwise `vagrant up`